 Partnership Established to Build the Island First Community Solar + Storage Project

-Kihei, HI (January 20th, 2021) – Mana Pacific, a Hawaii sustainable business corporation, which prides itself on being a community focused renewable energy project development firm today announces its partnership with the Ho’ahu Energy Cooperative Moloka’i (HECM).
-The cooperative has developed out of community members’ efforts towards attaining energy independence on the island, which has been an ongoing effort for the past few years.
+Kihei, HI (January 20, 2021) – Mana Pacific, a Hawaii sustainable business corporation and community-focused renewable energy project developer, announces its partnership with the Ho’ahu Energy Cooperative Moloka’i (HECM).
+The cooperative was created by grassroots Moloka’i efforts to gain renewable energy independence for the island that has been growing for the past few years.

-Mana Pacific and Shake Energy Collaborative have been selected as co-developers to partner with Ho’ahu Energy Cooperative Moloka’i after a comprehensive and competitive review process which involved interviewing six other energy development companies.
-Shake Energy Collaborative is an energy developer whose mission is to enable communities to harness and benefit from their own energy resources.
-Mana Pacific, addresses energy/resource scarcity and climate risk in the Pacific by employing transformational, and regenerative business models.
-Going forward, HECM will work with the joint-venture partnership to draft a proposal for an island’s first community solar and battery energy storage project as part of Hawaii’s Community Based Renewable Energy (CBRE) program.
-The co-developers were selected due in part to their shared cultural alignment with the cooperative and benefit corporation status’.
-The President of HECM, Todd Yamashita, described Mana Pacific as “Creative, flexible, culturally aligned and courageous.”
+Mana Pacific and Shake Energy Collaborative have been selected as co-developers to partner with Ho’ahu after a comprehensive and competitive review process that involved interviewing and assessing six other energy development companies.
+Going forward, Ho’ahu will work with both Mana Pacific and Shake Energy as a joint-venture partnership to draft a proposal for Moloka’i’s first community solar and battery energy storage project as part of Hawaii’s Community Based Renewable Energy (CBRE) program.
+The co-developers were selected in part due to their shared cultural alignment with the cooperative and benefit corporation statuses.
+The President of Ho’ahu, Todd Yamashita, described Mana Pacific as “Creative, flexible, culturally aligned and courageous.”